Wadawurrung language: Phonology

+Consonants

 Blake reconstructs Wadawurrung consonants as such;

 Due to the varied nature of attestations of the language, Blake reconstructs Wadawurrung consonants in complacence to the standard features of the Australian Languages.

 It is presumed that Wadawurrung did not distinguish between voiced and unvoiced consonants ('Parrwong ~ Barwon' - Magpie).

 What Blake attributes as a distinction between 'alveolar' and 'laminal' consonants is better described as a distinction between dental and post-alveolar pronunciation on nasal and stop consonants.
 This is a distinction in indigenous language families of the Australian south-east such as Yuin-Kuric (incl.
 Ngunnawal and Dharug) and the Gippsland languages (Incl.
 Dhudhuroa).